DominikGuzei/flawless.css/README.md

 Most css frameworks provide a set of css files that make up the rules.
 You have to **include many things you might not need** for your custom layout and often it's not easy to change basic things like the number of columns in the grid system.

 With **Flaw{LESS} Css** you begin with no rules at all.
-You add every feature you need via **mixins** that the framework the provides.
+You add every feature you need via **mixins** that the framework provides.

 Here is an example: